aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

    - Google Sign-In is available as an alternative login method
    - Test with any Google account or use demo credentials

 Note: This is a delivery service app.
-Actual deliveries require real drivers from our rider app.
+The test environment simulates the full delivery flow.
+Payment processing uses Stripe's test environment - no real transactions will occur during review.
 ```

 **For PiqDrop Rider:**